Leap year: Hong Kong

-UK
+United Kingdom

-In the UK 1 March is considered to be a leapling's legal birthday.
+In the UK, a leapling's legal birthday is considered to be 1 March.

 Revised Julian calendar

 The Revised Julian calendar adds an extra day to February in years that are multiples of four, except for years that are multiples of 100 that do not leave a remainder of 200 or 600 when divided by 900.
 This rule agrees with the rule for the Gregorian calendar until 2799.
 The first year that dates in the Revised Julian calendar will not agree with those in the Gregorian calendar will be 2800, because it will be a leap year in the Gregorian calendar but not in the Revised Julian calendar.

 This rule gives an average year length of 365.242222 days.
 This is a very good approximation to the mean tropical year, but because the equinox year is slightly longer, the Revised Julian calendar, for the time being, does not do as good a job as the Gregorian calendar at keeping the March equinox on or close to 21 March.